Message from the President

 KIT’s co-creation education involves the promotion of intergenerational communication with engineers and researchers, interdisciplinary communication with people in different fields, and intercultural communication with people from abroad, including international students, to cultivate a multifaceted viewpoint and create innovation.

 We invite engineers from companies and personnel from the municipal government to Project Design classes.
-In 2018, we will change the organization of project teams from department-based to interdisciplinary teams so that students can have discussions with members of different backgrounds while keeping in mind their own specialty.
+In 2018, we changed the organization of project teams from department-based to interdisciplinary teams so that students can have discussions with members of different backgrounds while keeping in mind their own specialty.
 Our Cluster Research Laboratory became fully operational in 2017.
 The participation of company engineers allows projects to be more relevant, like actual technical development in the real world.
 In July 2017, “Challenge Labo” opened on Ohgigaoka Campus as a base for these activities.

 Topic: Teaching one’s area of expertise to others is the best way to learn.